 Retailers tend to have good mattress deals on the long weekends of national holidays —President's Day, the Fourth of July, Labor Day.
 You might even snag good deals on bedding at the same time at January white sales around Martin Luther King Day weekend.

 If you are going to shop online for a mattress, you won't be able to lie down on it and try it out.
 It pays to use the online sites for comparison shopping on the models you liked best in the showroom.
 You can use online sites to check the prices you see at retailers and get a good sense of what an actual discount price may be.
 Also, consider that you won't be able to negotiate a better deal as you can in a showroom, the stated price is the final price.
 If you find a better deal online, check the delivery details and return policy and conditions to make sure that all of the possible fees add up for real savings.

 Unlike used appliances, buying a used mattress isn't often the best idea.
 You'll see mattresses included in many lists of things never to buy used.
 The big reason is bed bugs, which seem to be more and more common.
-You don't want them in your home, period.
-The second reason is that mattresses don't last forever.
-If you need a cheap substitute rather than a new mattress, consider a foam pad or air pillow mattress until you can afford a new one.
+The second reason is that mattresses don't last forever, and used is not better for this type of purchase.
+If you need a cheap substitute rather than a brand new mattress, consider a foam pad or air pillow mattress until you can afford a new one.

 Do Your Research and Prepare to Haggle

 If you don't have an emergency need for a mattress, spend the time to determine what kind of mattress you want and how much you are prepared to spend.
 If you are buying at a retailer or showroom, negotiating is expected, and you will save by offering less than the sticker price.
 You won't have this option at a warehouse or membership store or online, so consider that when comparing prices.